dereckquock/dereckquock/README.md

-# Hi 👋 I'm Dereck Quock 🍻
+# 👋 I'm Dereck 🍻

 <p align="center">
   <img src="https://github.com/dereckquock/dereckquock/assets/1015884/ec252728-abce-4a48-9861-f10a654a37a0" width="568" />
 </p>

-- I'm a software engineer from the Bay Area 🌉
+- I'm a dev from the Bay Area 🌉
-- I love my wife 💁 and my dog 🐶
+- I love Jesus, my wife, and my dog 🐶
-- I love a delicious beer 🍺 or a whiskey neat 🥃
+- I love golf ⛳
-- I love golf ⛳ and music 🥁 (I can play the drums)
+- I love a beer 🍺 or whiskey 🥃

 ## 👨‍💻

-- 🔥 Now I work at [Salt + Light](https://www.saltandlight.community/) and we're building intentional play for your groups and communities
+- 🔥 Now I'm building [Seedling](https://seedling.so/), an intelligent prayer platform that deepens faith & communities
 - 💊 I also used to work at Alto Pharmacy
 - 💰 I used to work at PayPal
 - ✝ I help my church build [apps for the Kingdom](https://github.com/echo-labs-team/)